Colorado man accused of threatening to shoot Pelosi in head brought 2,500 rounds of ammo to DC, feds say

 More than 170 people have been charged in connection with last week's riot, according to the FBI and DOJ.

-D’Antuono said the FBI’s appeal to the public to help identify suspects in photos has yielded more than 100,000 pieces of digital evidence that the agency is scouring through.
+Steven M. D’Antuono, the assistant director in charge of the FBI’s Washington field office, told reporters Tuesday that the FBI’s appeal to the public to help identify suspects in photos has yielded more than 100,000 pieces of digital evidence that the agency is scouring through.

 REP. BOEBERT, UNARMED DURING CAPITOL RIOT, BLASTS HOUSE FIREARM RESTRICTIONS: 'MY LIFE IS WORTH DEFENDING'

-"The FBI has a long memory and a broad reach," Steven M. D’Antuono, the assistant director in charge of the FBI’s Washington field office, told reporters Tuesday.
+"The FBI has a long memory and a broad reach," D’Antuono said.
 "Agents and our partners are on the streets investigating leads not only here in the D.C. area, but also the country through the FBI’s 56 field offices.

 "Even if you’ve left D.C., FBI agents from our local field offices will be knocking on your door if we find out that you were part of the criminal activity at the Capitol," D’Antuono continued.